DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 If you wish to use an image for commercial purposes, or to obtain an unwatermarked copy, please submit a request by clicking the image you wish, select 'reusing this image', then, 'contact the owner'.

 No, you are not allowed to resell or transfer the license rights for any image.

 We’re a small but passionate team, based in New Zealand.
 Our contributors are from all around the world – doctors, health professionals and medical writers.
-For more information on how you can contribute to the library, visit our volunteers page.
-If you would like to write for us, read Guidelines for Authors.
+For more information on how you can contribute to the library, please complete our online contact form.

 DermNet does not give medical advice to individuals.
 We suggest you see a local dermatologist.

 DermNet does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.